Services

 Forklift Battery Maintenance

-When you purchase a forklift battery, you are purchasing all of your fuel for the next 3-6 years – possibly even longer.
+When you purchase a forklift battery, you're essentially buying all the fuel you'll need for the next 3-6 years, or potentially even longer.
 Proper forklift battery maintenance can double your fuel economy and keep money in your forklift budget.
 Watering, charging and cleaning of the forklift battery and occasional removal to neutralize the forklift battery case and compartment can prevent downtime on electric forklifts.

 Mechanical

-Electric forklifts need greasing and inspection just as regularly as internal combustion forklifts.
-After all, they do the same job with nearly identical components.
+Electric forklifts require just as much regular greasing and inspection as internal combustion forklifts.
+Despite their differences, both types perform the same tasks using nearly identical components.
 Periodic maintenance includes inspection of normal wear items such as tires, brakes, chains, hydraulic hoses, mast, attachments and forks to maintain the reliability and safety of your employees and forklifts.